 Most older people retain enough muscle mass and strength for all necessary tasks.
 Many older people remain strong athletes.
 They compete in sports and enjoy vigorous physical activity.
 However, even the fittest notice some decline as they age.

 Did You Know...

-Regular exercise Exercise in Older Adults At least 75% of people over age 65 do not exercise at recommended levels despite the known health benefits of exercise including Longer survival Improved quality of life (for example, endurance... read more to strengthen muscles (resistance training) can partially overcome or significantly delay loss of muscle mass and strength.
+Regular exercise Exercise in Older Adults Most people over age 65 do not exercise at recommended levels despite the known health benefits of exercise including Longer survival Improved quality of life (for example, endurance, strength... read more to strengthen muscles (resistance training) can partially overcome or significantly delay loss of muscle mass and strength.
 In muscle-strengthening exercise, muscles contract against resistance provided by gravity (as in sit-ups or push-ups), weights, or rubber bands.
 If this type of exercise is done regularly, even people who have never exercised can increase muscle mass and strength.
 Conversely, physical inactivity, especially bed rest during an illness, can greatly accelerate the loss.
 During periods of inactivity, older people lose muscle mass and strength much more quickly than younger people do.
 For example, to make up for the muscle mass lost during each day of strict bed rest, people may need to exercise for up to 2 weeks.